top of page

 Mountains to Sea Conservation Trust

-Kia ora my name is Ceara!
-I adore all things marine related and have spent hundreds of hours on and under the water.
-I have a BSc in Biology and a background in eco-tourism and scientific diving.
-Originally born in South Africa, I have worked throughout Indo, the Pacific, Australia and Northland, which is where I consider home.
-This includes working a number of seasons at the Poor Knights Island Marine Reserve and more recently Maitai Bay rahui.
-My driving passion is conservation and I cannot wait to share the joy of our local ocean to communities through EMR.
+Ceara adores all things marine and has spent hundreds of hours on and under the water.
+She has a BSc in Biology and a background in eco-tourism and scientific diving.
+Originally born in South Africa, she has worked throughout Indo, the Pacific, Australia and Northland (my home now).
+Her current work has involved a number of seasons at the Poor Knights Island Marine Reserve and on the Maitai Bay rāhui.
+Her driving passion is conservation and she loves sharing the joy of our local ocean with communities through the EMR.

 Based in Northland